-There were very few prosecutions of government officials for human rights abuses.
-Officials in the security services and elsewhere in the government acted with impunity.
+The government rarely took steps to identify, investigate, prosecute, and punish government officials for human rights abuses or for corruption.
+Officials in the security services and elsewhere in the government mostly acted with impunity.

 Full U.S. Department of State Human Rights Country Report